ymyan/symmetrical-winner/README.md

 Hi Humans!

 Yan here.
 I want to learn coding.
-I am a theoretical scientist.
 I like basketball.
 I believe nothing is more practical than a good theory.